ugurozcelik1/Logger/README.md

-# Login
+# Logger

 The project stores the login information on the blockchain and gives it to the user.
+It contains owner account id and activity type.
 ---